SaiPrakash1997/cs5293sp22-project0/README.md

+### Goal
-Goal: the aim of the project is to provide a summary of incident_nature and its respective count that happened in Norman on a particular date as output by taking in the URL as input from the user.
+The aim of the project is to provide a summary of incident_nature and its respective count that happened in Norman on a particular date as output by taking in the URL as input from the user.
 This pdf file contains sensitive information like incident nature, location etc.

 ### EXAMPLE ON HOW TO RUN THE APPLICATION:
 #### steps: